-A similar adaptation design was used in the rebuilding of Nukunonu Hospital also in Tokelau in 2013.
+A similar adaptation design was used in the rebuilding of Nukunonu's St Joseph Hospital also in Tokelau in 2013.
 The new building has a storage tank as its foundation and the two-story building is concrete framed to withstand cyclones.
 The second story allows for a safe place for medical records and valuable equipment to be stored should flooding effect the lower level.
 This hospital building was built adjacent to the old hospital building.

-Google Earth image of Nukunonu hospital (left), the new 2 story Nukunonu hospital built adjacent to old building shown in green.
+Google Earth image of Nukunonu (left), the new 2 story St Joseph hospital in Nukunonu built adjacent to old hospital building shown in green.